 - Try to keep the kiln wash away from edges to prevent the kiln wash from flaking off onto your pottery during the firing.
 Once applied to the side of the shelf it becomes very hard to remove, but will flake off over time.

 - Don’t apply the kiln wash on too thick.
-As it’ll make your job more difficult when it’s time to scrape the old kiln wash off.
-An application of 1 mm (0.04 in) thick is a general standard among potters for kiln wash.
+As it’ll make your job more difficult when it’s time to scrape the old kiln wash off and can cause your kiln wash to flake off during firing.